M-Moshoeshoe/M-Moshoeshoe/README.md

 [linkedin]: www.linkedin.com/in/mokhachane-moshoeshoe-782b13231

 -->
-- 🔭 I’m currently working on completing a few sgort courses that will aid in builkding a         better portfolio e.g PowerBi...
+- 🔭 I’m currently working on completing a few short courses that will aid in building a         better portfolio e.g PowerBi...
 - ⚡ Fun fact: I love Black and white colours and find cheesecake disgusting!
 -->